javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 If that's fine for you, then adding `samesite=lax` will probably not break the user experience and add protection.

-Overall, `samesite` is a great option, but it has an important drawback:
+Overall, `samesite` is a great option.

+There's a drawback:

-- `samesite` is ignored (not supported) by old browsers, year 2017 or so.
+- `samesite` is ignored (not supported) by very old browsers, year 2017 or so.

 **So if we solely rely on `samesite` to provide protection, then old browsers will be vulnerable.**